In this story:

 Not only has the support of Lambs of the King church empowered Estella to start and sustain her small business, they have helped her come to love Jesus with her whole life.

 In 2016, Estrella was baptized.

-Today, Estrella continues to sell her handmade piñatas, while attending school and serving God.
-With her mom, her grandma and her local Compassion church staff by her side, she is escaping poverty, and finally living in full colour.
+Today, Estrella continues to sell her handmade piñatas while attending school and serving God.
+With her mom, her grandma and her local Compassion church staff by her side, she is escaping poverty and living in full colour.